-Jun 27 • 2274 views • 1 Comment on It’s Hip to be a Hippo • Africa, anti-poaching, Conservation, East Africa, hippo, Queen Elizabeth National Park, Travel, Uganda, Uganda Conservation Foundation, UWA, Volunteering, wildlife
+Jun 27 • 2517 views • 1 Comment on It’s Hip to be a Hippo • Africa, anti-poaching, Conservation, East Africa, Queen Elizabeth National Park, Travel, Uganda, Uganda Conservation Foundation, UWA, Volunteering, wildlife

 During the 1970s and 1980s, severe poaching decimated wildlife numbers.